AJChapman/acthpa-website/site/info.md

 ### Communication

 UHF radios are used for communication between pilots and others such as ground crew and landholders.
-The [HGFA Channel (472.125 Mhz open)](http://www.safa.asn.au/resources/HGFA_UHF_Radio_Channel.pdf) is the main communication channel used by paragliding pilots, while hang glider pilots are using Channel 14 CTCSS 71.9.
+The [HGFA Open Channel](http://www.safa.asn.au/resources/HGFA_UHF_Radio_Channel.pdf) (472.125 Mhz, no tone squelch) is the main communication channel used by paraglider pilots, while hang glider pilots are using Channel 14 (476.750 MHz) CTCSS 71.9.

 ## More Info